fleetdm/fleet/articles/what-are-fleet-policies.md

 Read more about [getting and staying compliant across your fleet.](https://fleetdm.com/use-cases/get-and-stay-compliant-across-your-devices-with-fleet)

-## Modify and add policies
+## Add policies

-[Fleet makes adding and modifying policies using the Fleet API easy](https://fleetdm.com/docs/using-fleet/rest-api#add-policy).
 To reduce the barrier of entry with Fleet for our less-technical users, we’ve introduced our [standard templates](fleetdm.com/queries) that allow users to choose from a library of pre-made policies.
 Of course, those handy with [osquery](https://osquery.io/) and SQL can still create custom policies to their heart’s content:

 1. In the top navigation, select **Policies**.